PRBonn/puma/README.md

 ## Running the code

-**NOTE:** All the commands assume you are working on this shared worksspace, therefore, first `cd apps/` before running anything.
+**NOTE:** All the commands assume you are working on this shared workspace, therefore, first `cd apps/` before running anything.

 ### 0) Requirements